“Reading Marian Calabro’s work is like watching a documentary unfold.” — The Book Report

 ISBN 0-02-716241-9

-Describes the thirteen-year-study of grizzly bears done by John and Frank Craighead in Yellowstone National Park, in which their use of the radio-tracking collar and other innovations added to the scope of human knowledge about the grizzly.”Calabro’s account is an involving synthesis of bear lore and field narrative.
-Several dramas provide suspense.”—ALA Booklist
+Describes the thirteen-year-study of grizzly bears done by John and Frank Craighead in Yellowstone National Park.
+“An involving synthesis of bear lore and field narrative.”—ALA Booklist

 Buy the Book